Meet Our Board

 After spending decades teaching for the state of Pennsylvania, as well as coaching and refereeing high school soccer, Scot became a Realtor in 2006.
 Scot and Charlene live in Centre Hall and are currently converting their property to be more pollinator and wildlife friendly.

 Erik teaches, consults, speaks, and leads workshops on the role business can play in addressing social injustice and environmental degradation.
 Specifically, his areas of focus include: social entrepreneurship, sustainability strategy, and change leadership.
 His focus and passion is on growing organizations with servant leadership, hard-nosed business analysis, and an authentic focus on social justice and environmental conservation.
 Erik earned his bachelor's degree in Environmental Studies/Sociology from Whitman College and his Master's in Business Administration (MBA) from St. Francis University.
-He is married and the super proud father of two great teens and lives in State College, Pennsylvania.
+He is married and the super proud father of two great children, and lives in State College, Pennsylvania.

 Matt Hardy, CFRE is the Director of Major Gifts for the Penn State University College of Engineering.
 A graduate of The Pennsylvania State University, Hardy earned his Certified Fund Raising Executive (CFRE) credential in June of 2013.
 He was previously employed by Lock Haven University, serving as director of major gifts and planned giving.
 During his tenure at the university, more than 100 new named scholarship funds were created.
 He also worked on fundraising projects for a new $40 million science center and a 688-bed suite style residence hall.